The Story of Jesus

 Jesus tells his disciples to return across the sea then goes to pray alone.
 During the night, Jesus walks on the water to catch up with the disciples.
-Peter attempts to walk on the sea but lacks faith and has to be saved by Jesus.
+Peter attempts to emulate Jesus, but lacks faith and has to be saved from sinking.
 The disciples then worship Jesus, acknowledging he is the Son of God.

 Later, the Pharisees ask Jesus why his disciples do not go through the ritual required of washing their hands before they eat.
 Jesus rebukes them and later explains to his disciples that it is not what goes into the mouth that defiles a person, but what comes out of the mouth, which is from the heart.

-In the region of Tyre and Sidon Jesus reluctantly heals a Gentile woman’s daughter after establishing her great faith.
+In the region of Tyre and Sidon, Jesus reluctantly heals a Gentile woman’s daughter after first establishing her great faith.

 On a mountainside by the Sea of Gaililee, great multitudes of people come and many sick people are healed over a period of three days.
 Jesus then feeds four thousand men, besides women and children, again by the multiplication of food as with the five thousand.

 At the coast of Magdala, Jesus warns his disciples to beware the leaven of the Pharisees and of the Sadducees, by which he means their doctrine.

 At the region of Caesarea Philippi, Peter acknowledges Jesus as the Christ, the Son of the living God.
 From this point on, Jesus begins to explain that he must go to Jerusalem where he will be killed and will rise again on the third day.